You’re officially retired.

 When it comes to retirement planning, never imagine that you’re going to get off easy.
 Better yet, think in the opposite direction – and plan on creating a bigger retirement portfolio than you think you’ll need.

-No complicated strategy here; just decide how big your portfolio needs to be in order for you to retire the way you want, and then increase it.
+There is no complicated strategy here; just decide how big your portfolio needs to be in order for you to retire the way you want and then increase it.

-Along with expected rate of return on your investments, inflation will be the biggest variable in your retirement planning.
-And not only will you have to invest for the effects of inflation between now and the time you retire, but you also have to continue doing it for the rest of your life after retirement.
+Along with the expected rate of return on your investments, inflation will be the biggest variable in your retirement planning.
+Not only will you have to invest for the effects of inflation between now and the time you retire, but you also have to continue doing it for the rest of your life after retirement.